Swedish business fear return to high-tax past as elections near

 Small firms voice concerns about a likely reversal of a 2012 halving of VAT on restaurant meals and a payroll tax rebate for companies that hire young people.

-Patrik Gadelius, a former airline pilot, used the lower taxes to realise his dream of running a restaurant.
+Patrik Gadelius, a former airline pilot, used the lower taxes to realize his dream of running a restaurant.

 Now the menu at his Italian restaurant in Lidingo, northeast of Stockholm, shows two prices for each item, the more expensive "Socialist prices" illustrating the effect of higher taxes.